NazarOps/GameControlSystem-/README.md

 Replaying last commands...
 ````

+## Project Structure
+GameControlSystem
+├── Commands
+├── Core
+├── Devices
+├── Observers
+├── Strategies
+└── Program.cs

 # How to run
 Clone the repo to your local directory and open .csproj using Visual Studio

+# Additional Remarks
+The point of this project is not to build an advanced gaming control system, but instead to simply demonstrate design patterns and their purpose